fossas/fossa-cli/docs/references/files/fossa-yml.md

 >NOTE: `projectId` , `projectRevision`, and `projectBranch` must all be specified when providing a releaseGroupProject.

 #### `releaseGroup.releaseGroupProjects.projectId:`
-"The project ID defines a unique ID that the FOSSA API will use to reference this project.
-The project ID can be found in the UI on the project settings page listed as the `Project Locator` underneath the `Project Title` setting."

->Note: When specifying `releaseGroup.releaseGroupProjects.projectId`, the full `Project Locator` value must be provided.
-For example, if the "Project Locator" value of `custom+1/foo` is provided in the FOSSA UI, use `custom+1/foo`.
-This implementation differs from `project.id`.
+The project ID defines a unique ID that the FOSSA API will use to reference this project.
+The project ID can be found in the UI on the project settings page listed as the `Project Locator` underneath the `Project Title` setting.
+For example, if the "Project Locator" value of `custom+1/foo` is provided in the FOSSA UI, use `custom+1/foo` for the `project.id`.

 #### `releaseGroup.releaseGroupProjects.projectRevision:`
 The revision associated with a project.
 Project revisions can be found in the UI on the project activity page.
 Refer to `Revision ID` to retrieve the specific revision you want to use for the project.